 There are no additional direct costs imposed on tenants or owners by these amendments as owner direct costs are capped at \$20 per unit per year.
 The amended regulations do not impose any new program, service, duty or responsibility upon any state agency or instrumentality thereof, or local government.
 Owners of regulated housing accommodations will need to be more vigilant to assure their compliance with changes and the changes themselves in many instances do require additional filings by owners.
-For example, IAIs now require contemporaneous filing with DHCR of certain proof, i.e. before and after photographs, that was only necessary previously in the context of an overcharge case or a direct demand by the tenant closely associated with the lease execution.
-The type of proof described here is the same kind of proof an owner looking to establish the propriety of the IAI increase would have maintained prior to HSTPA in the event of a subsequent overcharge claim.
+For example, IAIs now require contemporaneous filing with DHCR of certain proof, i.e. before and after photographs, that was only necessary to produce previously in the context of an overcharge case or a direct demand by the tenant closely associated with the lease execution.
+The proof is of a kind an owner looking to establish the propriety of the IAI increase would have maintained prior to HSTPA in the event of a subsequent overcharge claim.
 HSTPA may require additional costs to owners as explained in the Regulatory Flexibility Analysis with respect to MCIs.
 Compliance costs are already a generally accepted expense of owning regulated housing.
-In general, as in the example provided above, the increased compliance costs are less a product of the promulgation of these regulations, but rather the enactment of HSTPA.
+In general, as in the example provided above, the increased compliance costs are less a product of the promulgation of these regulations, but the enactment of the HSTPA.